tedneward/Azgaarnoth/Classes/Cleric.md

 17th| 4 or lower

 ## Blessed Strikes
-(*Replaces Divine Strike or Potent Spellcasting from Divine Domain features*)
+*8th-level cleric feature; replaces Divine Strike or Potent Spellcasting from Divine Domain features*

-Starting at the 8th level, in battle, you are blessed with divine might.
+You are blessed with divine might in battle.
 When a creature takes damage from one of your spells or weapon attacks, you can also deal 1d8 radiant damage to that creature.
 Once you deal this damage, you can’t use this feature again until the start of your next turn.

-A player may choose Blessed Strikes instead of Divine Strike or Potent Spellcasting in their Domain feature list.
-This choice may be revisited each time the cleric reaches a new level.

 ## Divine Intervention
 Beginning at 10th level, you can call on your deity to intervene on your behalf when your need is great.